Leshan Sichuan, China Travel Guide

 Staying connected and communicating effectively is important when traveling in Leshan.

 China Mobile, China Unicom, and China Telecom are the group of three primary major mobile providers.
-Obtain a local SIM card in authorized shops with your passport.
+Obtain a local SIM card at official stores with your passport.
 Plans typically include data, local calls, and SMS.
 A local Chinese phone number is often necessary for many local apps and services.

 Wi-Wi-fi is common in hotels, guesthouses, cafes, restaurants, and shopping malls.
 Public Wi-Fi networks often registration with a local phone number, a challenge for foreign visitors without a local SIM.

 Mandarin Chinese (Putonghua) is the official language, with Sichuanese Mandarin as a local dialect.
-English proficiency is limited outside major tourist attractions, international hotels, and tour guides.
+Proficiency in english is limited outside major tourist attractions, international hotels, and tour guides.

 Be aware of typical operating hours and holiday schedules in Leshan.